Resources

 Do you make loan and credit card payments on time?

-Late payments on reported loans and credit cards will negatively impact your credit score.
+Late payments on reported loans and credit cards will negatively impact your credit scores.

 Are your bills (any of them) going to collections?